code-yeasin/ecommerce-product-page/README.md

 ## E-commerce product page // Frontend Mentor Project // React and CSS

 - [see project](https://code-yeasin.github.io/ecommerce-product-page/)
-- The project is an e-commerce product page where the users should be able to:
+- E-commerce Product Page - Feature Overview

-  - Use Navbar and toggle Sidebar
+Navbar and Sidebar
-  - Open a lightbox gallery by clicking on the large product image
-  - Image Slider Carousel on small screen
+- Users can navigate using a top Navbar
+- Sidebar can be toggled for additional menu access

+Product Gallery
-  - Switch the large product image by clicking on the small thumbnail images
+- Clicking the main product image opens a lightbox gallery
+- On small screens, an image slider carousel is displayed
+- Clicking thumbnail images updates the main product display

+Shopping Cart
-  - Add items to the cart
+- Users can add products to the cart
-  - View the cart and remove items from it; Update shopping cart on LocalStorage.
+- Cart can be viewed and items can be removed
+- Cart state is stored in LocalStorage for persistence

 <p align-items: center>
     <img src='./readme-images/Screenshot-ecommers-product-page-01.png' width='250'>